sirrtt/QR-Code-generator-with-gradio.app/README.md

-# QR-Code-generator-with-gradio.app
+# QR-code-generator-with-gradio.app
-Using gradio.app to deploy the QR Code
+Using gradio.app to deploy the QR code